arithmometer/pygsvd/README.md

 (C) 2017 Benjamin Naecker bnaecker@fastmail.com

-This code generates correct results for *all* tested cases of nonsquare A and B matrices, including rank-deficient cases where arrays contain zero rows or columns.
-Comprehensive test coverage includes approximately 200 tests.
-It maintains the descending order of the generalized singular values as in the original wrapper code by Benjamin Neacker, which is consistent with the regular SVD, but opposite to the GSVD convention in Matlab.
+This code generates correct results for all tested cases of nonsquare A and B matrices, including rank-deficient cases where arrays contain zero rows or columns.
+Test cases attempt to cover all possible configurations relating row and column dimensions, the rank of B and the rank of the matrix formed by stacking A above B.

+The descending order of the generalized singular values in the original wrapper code by Benjamin Neacker is preserved; this ordering is consistent with that of the regular SVD, but opposite to the GSVD convention in Matlab.

 An option was added to return the inverse transpose of X instead of X.  This is discussed in more detail below.